utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/make-your-own-automatically-scheduled-tasks.md

     url: "https://blog.postman.com/postman-flows-is-now-more-powerful-and-user-friendly/"
 ---

 You can enhance the efficiency and productivity of an API workflow by incorporating task scheduling and automation.
 This can be accomplished by using monitors with Postman Flows.
-This tutorial shows how to create a monitor and a flow to get weather information for a specified ZIP code and automatically share it on a Twitter account.
+This tutorial shows how to create a monitor and a flow to get weather information for a specified ZIP Code and automatically share it on a Twitter account.

 You can see this tutorial's completed flow [here](https://postman.postman-beta.co/workspace/testing-features~e08a6ce3-3b63-4a67-9e38-3f910d42a4ca/flow/64cc406bfc627a00318636c0).